d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         clause, insert a new clause below it.
   `sweeprolog-maybe-define-predicate'
-        If point is over a call to an undefined predicate, insert a definition for that predicate below the last clause of the current predicate definition.
+        If point is over a call to an undefined predicate, insert a definition for that predicate.
+By default, the new predicate definition is inserted right below the last clause of the current predicate definition.
+The user option
+        `sweeprolog-new-predicate-location-function' can be customized
+        to control where this function inserts new predicate definitions.

 Filling Holes